learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Bootstrap_modals.md

 // the frowned upon method
 import { Button } from 'react-bootstrap';
 ```
-Finally, users can optionally install vanilla Bootstrap if they wish to stylize their components with Bootstrap.
+Finally, users can optionally install vanilla Bootstrap if they wish to stylize their components with it.
 Note that this is not required, see the Bootstrap article for more details.

 ## Non-Static Modal
 To create a standard modal that can be displayed and dismissed, use </ Modal> and useState.
 The Modal component includes <Modal.Header/>, <Modal.Title/>, <Modal.Body/>, and <Modal.Footer/> which each allows you to customize the component of the Modal they are named after.